dbousfie/4212syllabus/syllabus.md

 A Final calculation activity is **required** to receive your participation mark.

-More than 2 forms of participation each week, or substantive improvement can result in a higher grade (the 80, 85 and 90 grades below are approximations, I withhold the right to assess the quality of the submission and adjust the grade accordingly).
+More than one form of participation each week, or substantive improvement can result in a higher grade (the 80, 85 and 90 grades below are approximations, I withhold the right to assess the quality of the submission and adjust the grade accordingly).
 You should be able to demonstrate your responses to my feedback, engaging with different course material each week to demonstrate improvement throughout the